hrishabh0901/fsf_2019_screening_task1/README.md

 # Requirements
 - Python 3.5+ (tested with Python 3.6).
 - Django 2.1 and other dependencies declared in the requirements.txt file.
-- A Django compatible database like PostgreSQL (by default uses the Python's built-in SQLite database for development purpose).
+- A Django compatible database PostgreSQL (by default uses the Python's built-in SQLite database ).

 # Install and Run
 (Optional) Create a virtual environment and activate it with: